ethorn/RealTime_Elevator_Project/README.md

 The elevator driver, handles input/output for buttons, lights, the door and the elevator motor.
 Contains no new functionality package from the provided one.

 Network:
 Nothing has been adjusted in this package from the provided one.
 Communication between goroutines is through channels, while communication between elevators is through UDP broadcasting.
-When passing messages, acknowledgements are used to handle lost, corrupt, or multiple messages between elevators (TODO: blir vel feil å si multiple?)
+When passing messages, acknowledgements are used to handle lost or corrupt.

 Communication:
 Contains functions for sending information through , for instance state updates, hall requests and cleared order. all acknowledgement implementation is implemented in this package, besides a acknowledge message handler in the fsm package.